Lay3rLabs/wavs-eas/README.md

 ## Start Environment

-Start an Ethereum node (anvil), the WAVS service, and deploy [EigenLayer](https://www.eigenlayer.xyz/) contracts to the local network.
+Start an ethereum node (anvil), the WAVS service, and deploy [eigenlayer](https://www.eigenlayer.xyz/) contracts to the local network.

 ### Enable Telemetry (optional)